TheodoreHua/RedditMirrorEdit/README.md

 Unfortunately, Reddit only allows you to get your past 1000 comments.
 Although this tool attempts to get more by using different sorting patterns (which may show additional comments), it is not guaranteed to get all of them.

-You can request a copy of your data from Reddit, which should include all of your comments.
-This would in theory allow you to use this tool to get everything, but I am still waiting on my data request at the time of writing this, so the feature is not yet implemented.
-It will be added in the future.
+You can request a copy of your data from Reddit, which should include all of your comments. ~~This would in theory allow you to use this tool to get everything, but I am still waiting on my data request at the time of writing this, so the feature is not yet implemented.
+It will be added in the future.~~ This feature has now been added, and can be used using the `--csv` parameter.

 ### I'm running this program again, how do I make sure it doesn't get my already edited comments?
 Pass in as much as your edit text as you can into the string whitelist.
 The functionality for passing in a JSON